SSK-14/chatbot-guardrails/README.md

 1. Keep you data or documentations in the knowledge_base folder
 2. Get an [Gemini API key](https://makersuite.google.com/app/apikey) or [OpenAI API key](https://platform.openai.com/account/api-keys)
-3. Update the embedding function in `create_index.py`
+3. Update the constants & vectorstore client in `vectorstore.py` <!-- Update env if using qdrant cloud >
-4. Run the command - `python create_index.py` <!-- Will create a vector database. -->
+4. Run the command - `python vectorstore.py` <!-- Will create a vector database. -->

 #### Run the Gradio app